viam-labs/local-llm/README.md

 # Local LLM Modular Resource

-**This module is under development and not yet published to the Viam Registry.**

 `local-llm` is a modular resource that provides local LLM inference capabilities for machines running on the Viam platform.

 ## Prerequisites